nikitin-p/pyselectal/README.md

 # pyselectal

-Pyselectal (Python selection of alignments) is a Python script for filtering alignments in BAM, SAM and CRAM formats by the length and sequence of soft-clipped or mapped 5′-end of alignments.
-It supports single-end and paired-end reads and is designed to be easily integrated into NGS pipelines.
-You can then **select** reads matching a 5'-end pattern, **count** the distribution of 5'-end types, or **split** an alignment file into one file per type.
+Pyselectal (**Py**thon **select**ion of **al**ignments) is a Python script for filtering alignments in the BAM, SAM or CRAM format by the length and sequence of the soft-clipped or mapped 5′ end of single-end reads or forward reads of read pairs.
+You can select alignments matching a 5'-end pattern, profile the distribution of 5'-end types or split an alignment file per 5'-end type.

 ![pyselectal overview](img/pyselectal_overview.png)